 - Chekhov's Gunman: In "The Last Thrilling Wonder Story" the hero is supposed to meet aliens, but then the author changes his mind to spite the hero.
 Later it turn out aliens were involved: they've already departed by the start of the story, but left something important behind.

 - Creator Backlash: A mild example.
-He has said many times that he didn't understand why people consider New Sun to be his masterpiece... though he did think it is very good.
+He has said many times that he didn't understand why people consider The Bood of the New Sun to be his masterpiece... though he did think it is very good.

 - Deliberate Values Dissonance: The collection The Fifth Head of Cerberus takes place on an interstellar Earth colony on which slavery has made a comeback, a fact that doesn't seem to bother any of the main characters.